methnen/m-chart/readme.txt

 == Description ==

 Manage data sets via a spreadsheet interface and display them as charts via the Chart.js or [Highcharts](https://github.com/methnen/m-chart-highcharts-library/) chart libraries and embed them via a handy shortcode or WordPress block.

+**Note:*** Starting with M Chart version 2.0 the plugin uses a new React based UI as well as updated data parsing class.
+This means any third party libraries will need to be refactored to support this.
+Version 1.3 of the [M Chart Highcharts Library](https://github.com/methnen/m-chart-highcharts-library/) has the necssary changes implemented.

 **Note:** Starting with version 1.8 the Chart.js library is no longer on the 2.x.x branch which introduces some [breaking changes](https://www.chartjs.org/docs/latest/getting-started/v3-migration.html).
 This will probably only affect you if you were modifying the default Chart.js behavior in some way.